theblockchainarborist/Superalgos-Guides/RaspberryPi4_SA_Install_Guide.md

   - _(The "-d" In the docker run command allows the container to run in the background and you to be able to reuse the terminal)_
   - _(For first setup / Troubleshooting it is recommended to omit the "-d" and use 2 consoles to run both Superalgos & Docker)_

+    - 6.1 Add user to docker group
+      ```
+      sudo usermod -aG docker yourPcUserName
+      ```
-    - 6.1 Move to the ArmDockerBuild file:
+    - 6.2 Move to the ArmDockerBuild file:
       ```
       cd Bitcoin-Factory
       ```